 You’re walking back into the office after a relaxing lunch break, take a seat at the desk, and wake your computer back up.
 “Oh no, this can’t be…” you mutter to yourself.
 But, yes – catastrophe is rapidly unfolding amongst the glowing luminescence of your monitor.

 The most critical systems that you’re in charge of managing are being attacked hundreds of times with each passing minute.
 Tens of thousands of threats against your delicate infrastructure all went down while you were chomping on a burger.
 Instigate panic mode – all systems check for emotional break down.
-This is the world series of nightmares that you knew may one day leech into your life when you decided to become a Cyber Security Manager.
+This is the world series of nightmares that you knew may one day leech into your life when you decided to become a Cyber Security Manager in one of the most renowned cybersecurity services.

 And a good way to start having safety in your device is to use a encrypted software with a folder locker with password to protect all your content and secure the future data of your computer.